 The interpretation of continuous readings or periodic manual readings throughout the day is probably not based on science.
 Perhaps continuous readings might show a trend and perhaps they might show something interesting if contextual data is overlain like the results of a workout.
 I use a few apps that do this for ‘a bit of fun’ …that’s all.

 The algorithms that process the raw data can be HIGHLY complex.
 In the most basic sense, they have to remove ‘noise’.
-You might simply think of this as working alongside the device’s accelerometer to determine when, for example, the wrist is highly active and perhaps the HRV readings at those time are discarded.
+You might simply think of this as working alongside the device’s accelerometer to determine when, for example, the wrist is highly active and perhaps the HRV readings at those times are discarded.
 However, more complex algorithms will use machine learning (ML) to determine how to treat your data based on patterns in ALL your previous data.
 ML is probably also applied from inferences drawn from population-level data.

 Then we come to how apps apply the algorithms.
 Some work better on subjects with a lower rMSSD.
 Some choose random periods at night in which to take a representative nightly reading.
 Some take periodic readings usually hours apart.
 Some provide nightly average readings or use the lowest rHR/highest HRV.
 Some take sufficiently accurate manual readings but have almost useless automated readings between them.
 Some tech uses rMSSD calculations and some uses SDNN (each is fine but most of us use the former and one can’t be converted to the other without the raw data).